You are here

 Yillion operates one of four digital banks in China, while fintech company Hande is founded by Cao Tong, the former president of WeBank, China's first digital bank founded by Tencent.

-Xiaomi Finance, a subsidiary of Chinese electronics company Xiaomi Corporation, is in a consortium with Hong Kong-listed AMTD Group, peer-to-peer lending platform Funding Societies and Singapore utilities provider SP Group.
+Xiaomi Finance, a subsidiary of Chinese electronics company Xiaomi Corporation, is in a consortium with Hong Kong's AMTD Group, peer-to-peer lending platform Funding Societies and Singapore utilities provider SP Group.
 Last year, Xiaomi partnered with AMTD Group to land a virtual banking licence in Hong Kong.

 Industry watchers say that, with their extensive experience and tech capabilities, the Chinese players are the ones to watch.